Mitch Booth: Olympics

+Other

-In total he took part in 64 World Championships, becoming World Champion a total of ten times.
+In total he took part in over 60 World Championships, becoming a 11 times World Champion with wins various multihull classes including the A-Class, Formula 18, Hobie Tiger, Hobie Wildcat, Tornado and Extreme 40.
 In the 50 national championships in which he took part he took the title a total of 13 times.
 He has won 23 out of 47 Australian State Championships in which he performed.
 He won eight European titles since becoming Dutch in sixteen starts.
-He took part in four Olympics.
-In 2000 Sydney he was coach of the Australian national team squad.

 Awards and records

 He has been named the 1992 Australian Yachtsman of the Year, the 1993 Caltex Sports Star finalist, three times NSW Yachtsman of the Year, the 1995 America's Cup sailing manager, the 1996 MMI Sports Star finalist, the 1996 Australian Yachtsman of the Year and the 2004 Dutch Sailor of the year.
-He was also crew member of the boats holding the previous World 24-hour distance record and Transatlantic (Cadiz to San Salvador) record holder (ClubMed) and the current Round Britain and Ireland record (PlayStation (yacht)).
+He was also crew member of the boats holding the previous World 24-hour distance record and Transatlantic (Cádiz to San Salvador) record holder (ClubMed) and the current Round Britain and Ireland record (PlayStation (yacht)).